Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 #### Customizing Discovery Agent API Manager connectivity variables

-This section connects the agent to API Manager and determines which APIs should be discovered and published to Amplify .
+This section connects the agent to API Manager and determines which APIs should be discovered and published to Amplify.

 `APIMANAGER_HOST`: Machine name where API Manager is running.
 Use a hostname according to the certificate returned by the API-Manager.